yiping-lai/warbler-client/README.md

-# Warbler API Single Page Frontend
+# Warbler Single Page Website

+This is a Single Page Website where users can sign up and sign in to view all messages and create/delete their own messages.
 This frontend is designed to work with [NodeJS-based Backend](https://github.com/yiping-lai/warbler-server).
 The ```src``` folder contains the interface between the frontend and backend.

+## About the Stack

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The tech stack includes HTML, CSS, Bootstrap3, React, and Redux.

+## Getting started

 ### Installing Dependencies